Celebrating Matariki values in our research

 He says the Institute is assisting Whakarewarewa Village through support for proposals that would fund:

-He says examples of that research could include new monitoring strategies to ‘fingerprint’ the water quality (with MacDiarmid Institute researcher Professor Mark Waterland), and deployment of innovative remediation strategies (MacDiarmid Institute researchers Associate Professor Robyn Fulton and Professor David Barker).
+He says examples of that research could include new monitoring strategies to ‘fingerprint’ the water quality (with MacDiarmid Institute researcher Professor Mark Waterland), and deployment of innovative remediation strategies (MacDiarmid Institute researchers Associate Professor Robin Fulton and Professor David Barker).

 One key area of research in our Catalytic Architectures Research Programme studies new materials that can capture carbon dioxide.
 A new class of porous materials, called metal-organic frameworks (MOFs), is able to sieve out carbon dioxide from gas streams.
 The carbon dioxide can then be easily desorbed (or released) from the material, and the MOF materials recycled for another round of carbon capture.